Fabulous views & some of the most beautiful tarns we’ve ever seen on this walk up Faust (1710m) & Mephistopheles (1736m) in the Lewis Pass region.

 Mt Isobel (1319m) is said to be Canterbury’s most climbed mountain.
 One reason would be good accessibility, sitting as it does just on the edge of the popular resort town of Hanmer Springs.
 But it is a very nice mountain, with wide open views over mountains, valleys and the Hanmer Plains, forested lower slopes with colourful heath vegetation higher up, and some rugged rocky sections to boot.
 Walking from Jacks Pass is fairly short, and there are great views the whole way.
 Continue reading “Mt Isobel from Jacks Pass, Hanmer Forest Park, Canterbury NZ”

-A long but excellent walk to the summit of Mt Charon (1560m) from Jacks Pass, also taking in the peak named Dunblane (1303m).
+A long but excellent walk to the summit of Mt Charon (1560m) from Jacks Pass, also taking in the peak named Dumblane (1303m).
 Great views and very attractive heath vegetation.

 We wanted a quieter walk to do on our first trip to the Hanmer Springs area, and this was a great choice.
-We met nobody else on a Sunday doing this long but very enjoyable walk to the summit of Mt Charon (1560m) via Dunblane (1303m) from Jacks Pass (870m).
-The very colourful heath vegetation was a real highlight, as where the views towards numerous other mountains, over the Hanmer Plains, and into a few valleys.
-Going as far as Mt Charon felt satisfyingly remote, but the much shorter trip to only Dunblane and back would also be a good option.
-Continue reading “Mt Charon & Dunblane, Hanmer Range, Canterbury NZ”
+We met nobody else on a Sunday doing this long but very enjoyable walk to the summit of Mt Charon (1560m) via Dumblane (1303m) from Jacks Pass (870m).
+The very colourful heath vegetation was a real highlight, as were the views towards numerous other mountains, over the Hanmer Plains, and into a few valleys.
+Going as far as Mt Charon felt satisfyingly remote, but the much shorter trip to only Dumblane and back would also be a good option.
+Continue reading “Mt Charon & Dumblane, Hanmer Range, Canterbury NZ”

 A pleasant walk up the Nina Valley as far as Nina Hut, passing through attractive beech forest & over a picturesque gorge on the Nina River.